 Allow the PI Vision Display Utility to export the configuration to a file and import from a file

-The current (2017) version of the PI Vision Display Utility requires both environments (source & target) to be connected.
+The PI Vision Display Utility requires both environments (source & target) to be connected.
 There is a need to be able to export and import those displays between systems that are not connected.

 The only distinction is that the web site Name in AF.
 Currently, I've got to require the provision pages for one web site, save them as another name, and remap the new web site for all division displayed points. an awfully time intense task. this is often contrary to OSIsoft template/pattern produce and use philosophy.